The Boy Who Loved Math: The Improbable Life of Paul Erdös

 “As a boy in Budapest, Paul Erdos (1913–1996) had problems to solve, but they didn’t involve math.
 Rules were a problem, and school was another: “Paul told Mama he didn’t want to go to school anymore.
 Not for 1 more day, for 0 days.
 He wished he could take days away—negative school days!”
 Heiligman and Pham cleverly incorporate mathematical references through this story, which follows Erdos from a numbers-obsessed boy to a numbers-obsessed man who flouted societal norms and couch-surfed the globe—other mathematicians were honored to have him as a guest for the chance to talk math with him.
 Erdos’s unconventional brilliance shines through on every page, and extensive author and illustrator notes (including Pham’s explanations of the mathematical concepts she works into each illustration) will delight readers with even a fraction of Erdos’s interest in math.” — Publisher’s Weekly, starred review.

-COMING SOON: BLOG REVIEWS.
 We have been fortunate to get some gorgeous reviews and blog posts.
-I will link to them here ASAP.
-Here’s one to get you started.
-It’s from Kirkus and it’s called Math–All Day, Everyday!
+Here are a few: From Kirkus and it’s called Math–All Day, Everyday!
 Click here, and thank you, Julie Danielson!!

 A FEW CORRECTIONS:

 In the acknowledgments a few names were misspelled.
-My apologies!
-Jerrold Grossman’s first name is, in fact, Jerrold.
+They were corrected in subsequent printings.
+But if you have a first-printing: Jerrold Grossman’s first name is, in fact, Jerrold.
 These are the correct spellings of three other names: Richard Schelp, Ioana Dumitriu, and Debbie Golomb.
-These will all be corrected in the next printing.
-Thank you.

 Oh and one more thing: Please go here for a really fun comic about love and Erdos.